 2. Comparison to the Proposed Project.
-This alternative contains more development and, therefore, involves more construction than the proposed project, but less development and construction than the maximum build-out/corner mixed use development scenario.
-Accordingly, this alternative would not result in the temporary significant impact with regard to air quality that could occur during construction of the maximum build-out/corner mixed use scenario, although impacts may be increase compared to the project.
+This alternative contains more development and, therefore, involves more construction than the proposed project.
+Accordingly, air quality impacts may increase compared to the project.
 Other construction related impacts including noise, cultural resources, and biological resources would be the same as the proposed project.

 This alternative would include residences along Duane Avenue to the same extent as the project, and these residences would be exposed to interior noise levels in excess of acceptable City standards.
-Therefore, the significant noise impact under the project and the maximum build out/corner mixed use scenario would remain.
+Therefore, the significant noise impact under the project would remain.
 Future residents would still be potentially exposed to hazards or hazardous materials.
-Therefore, the significant hazards and hazardous materials impact under the project and the maximum build out/corner mixed use scenario would not be avoided.
+Therefore, the significant hazards and hazardous materials impact under the project would not be avoided.

-This alternative would result in more impervious surface area than the proposed project, but less than the maximum build out/corner mixed use development scenario.
-Consistent with the requirements of the maximum build out/corner mixed use development scenario, development under this alternative would be required to design the project to reduce directly connected impervious areas to ensure the flood design storm flows are maintained at or under the existing project flows.
+This alternative would result in more impervious surface area than the proposed project.
+Development under this alternative would be required to design the project to reduce directly connected impervious areas to ensure the flood design storm flows are maintained at or under the existing project flows.
 As a result, this alternative would have a less than significant impact on the storm drainage system.

 The mixed project alternative would increase traffic compared to the proposed project.
 The proposed project would result in a net decrease of 15 trips in the AM Peak Hour and a net increase of 32 trips in the PM Peak Hour.
 When combined with the mixed-use development on Parcel 2, net AM Peak Hour trips would increase by seven (still below the current AM Peak Hour trips generated by the site) and net PM Peak Hour trips would increase by 26.
-Because the maximum build out/corner mixed use development scenario would have a less than significant project level traffic impact, the mixed project alternative, which would generate substantially less PM Peak Hour trips, would also have a less than significant project level traffic impact.
+The mixed project alternative would have a less than significant project level traffic impact.
 The cumulative traffic impact would, however, be the same as the proposed project.